Where Have All the Good People Gone?

-"Where Have All the Good People Gone?" is a song by Sam Roberts.
+"Where Have All the Good People Gone?" is a song by Canadian musician Sam Roberts.
 The song was originally released in 2002 on Roberts' EP The Inhuman Condition.
 The song was re-recorded and released as the lead single from his major label debut album, We Were Born in a Flame.
-The song is also featured on MuchMusic's compilation album, Big Shiny Tunes 8.
-Between 1995 and 2016, "Where Have All the Good People Gone?" was the 12th most played song by a Canadian artist on rock radio stations in Canada.
+The song is also featured on the MuchMusic compilation album, Big Shiny Tunes 8.

-Commercial Performance
+Commercial performance

-The song reached #29 on Canada's Singles chart.
+The song reached No. 29 on Canada's Singles chart.
 The single was certified Gold by the CRIA in May 2003.
+Between 1995 and 2016, "Where Have All the Good People Gone?" was the 12th most played song by a Canadian artist on rock radio stations in Canada.